amachitadze/Photoeditor/GUIDE.md

 ### Deploying to Vercel

-This project is pre-configured for easy deployment to Vercel.
+This project is configured for easy deployment to Vercel using Vite.

 **Prerequisites:**
 - A [Vercel](https://vercel.com) account.